 - Simply grasp the stem as close to the ground as possible and pull straight up.
 This ensures a long stem.
-If you pull further up, the stem could snap leaving you with a short tulip or worse just the flower.
+If you pull further up, the stem could snap leaving you with a short tulip or worse, just the flower.

-- We know that despite our request folks will still try to take the bulbs home.
+- We know that despite our explanations, folks will still try to take the bulbs home thinking they can plant them.
 They are coming out of the ground too soon to produce a flower next year.
 It can take several years to get a flower.

-- Don't leave your flowers in the sun for too long especially mid-day becasue they will wilt.
+- Don't leave your flowers in the sun for too long, especially mid-day because they will wilt.
 Luckily they just need some water to perk up.

 What if I picked too many or my child picked a bunch of flower heads with no stems?
 We put a lot of hard work, effort and money into this event and wasted or discarded tulips hurt our business.
 Only pick what you are willing to pay for and if your child picks a bunch of flower heads we ask that you pay for them (honor system).
-Our unique field grown tulips would retail for $2-3 a stem and we want to continue to be able to provide them to you for only a $1.00
+Our unique field grown tulips would retail for $2-3 a stem and we want to continue to be able to provide them to you for only a $1.00 per stem.

 Can I re-use the bulb in my own garden?
 Unfortunately, the answer is no for two reasons.
 The first reason is that we are using them for our planting stock.
 The second reason is that if you are pulling the bulb out of the ground before it has had a chance for photosynthesis to grow a new baby bulb, then the new bulb won't be strong enough to survive or produce a flower.
 It can take us two to three years of replanting to get a big enough bulb to produce a flower.
-Bulbs need to stay in the ground after they have been cut or deadheaded until their leaves have died (June/July in New England).
+Bulbs need to stay in the ground after they have been cut or deadheaded and until their leaves have died (June/July in New England).

 How to keep your cut flowers blooming as long as possible: Pick early or later in the day when the sun isn't as hot.
 Put them in water right away and keep out of the hot sun.
 Don't leave them in a hot car.
 When you get them home, tulips will do best with indirect or no sunlight and the cooler it is the longer theylast.
 Tulips drink a ton of water so check the water level daily and change it if it gets cloudy.
 Adding flower food will not prolong the blooming time of a tulip but a few ice-cubes added to the water will.
 They also continue to grow after they are cut and are one of the few flowers that do this.
 When you get them home from the farm keep the paper on if they are a little droopy, place them in water overnight, then take the paper off the next day.